updated on:

 Just like in the Habstash case, we used the Wizard design pattern to create onboarding flows.

-Onboarding steps are designed with a light-blue and white color palette which aligns with the overall product style and makes the information on each screen easy to read.
+Onboarding steps are designed with a light-blue and white color palette, which aligns with the overall product style and makes the information on each screen easy to read.

-To encourage users to go through all stages of onboarding we added a small note on each screen that explains the importance of filling in more fields, designed a progress bar, and showed newcomers how many steps are left.
-As well, we added a “Cancel” button, so that the user can quit the onboarding anytime.
+To encourage users to go through all stages of onboarding, we added a small note on each screen that explains the importance of filling in more fields, designed a progress bar, and showed newcomers how many steps are left.
+As well, we added a “Cancel” button, so that the user can quit the onboarding process anytime.

 To help newcomers effectively use your product, you should define which functions in your app are essential for reaching customers’ primary goal and, more importantly, teach users how to use them.

 Thus, to fully benefit from Prift, users should fill in the information about their property and pension.
-To simplify these processes we designed an opportunity to either enter the data manually or by adding an address (for property)/by connecting to a pension provider (for pension pot).
+To simplify these processes, we designed an opportunity to either enter the data manually or by adding an address (for property)/by connecting to a pension provider (for pension pot).

 Adding new property manually